 Some plastic surgeons have procedures in which they specialize.
 A few even innovate within their field and develop methods other plastic surgeons use worldwide.
 For example, Dr. Zenn at Zenn Plastic Surgery created the Zenn Delay for breast reconstruction.
 This method changed the field of breast reconstruction related to cancer.
 It provides breast cancer patients with beautiful final cosmetic results just two weeks after mastectomy.
 Indeed, after 25 years in plastic surgery, Dr. Zenn's techniques have evolved and become his own, and his results are proof.

 Obviously, you want the best possible results from your procedure.
 But these results depend on your plastic surgeon's skill and techniques.
 Trust in your surgeon greatly influences how you feel about your decision to proceed with surgery.
 You can make a more informed decision about your choice of plastic surgeon if you get a second opinion.

 Patients typically have questions about asking for a second opinion before plastic surgery.
 Some of those frequently asked questions include:

 Do I always need to get a second opinion before plastic surgery?

 Only you, the patient, can decide whether you need a second opinion before having plastic surgery.
-The cost of a second consultation in money and time is small compared to the cost of surgery and emotional cost of choosing the wrong person.
-People will spend more time researching and comparing new refrigerators than they will their surgeon!
+The cost of a second consultation in money and time is small compared to the cost of surgery and the emotional cost of choosing the wrong physician.
+Amazingly, some people will spend more time researching and comparing new refrigerators than they will their plastic surgeons!

 When seeking elective procedures, you are taking advantage of your right to be a consumer of those services.
 As a consumer, you also have the right to find the best fit.
 And sometimes that means keep looking until you find that person.